z0al/dependent-issues/FAQ.md

       schedule:
         - cron: '0 0 * * *'
      ```
-    to regulary check the status of referenced issues in other repositories.
+    to regularly check the status of referenced issues in other repositories.
 Adjust the cron-schedule to your personal needs.

 2. Create a new PAT

-    The default setup of dependent-issues uses the pre-configured `GITHUB_TOKEN`, but that only enables access to the repository, in which the action is setup.
+    The default setup uses the pre-configured `GITHUB_TOKEN`, but that only enables access to the repository, in which the action is set up.
     Because of that, you need to create a new PAT (Personal Access Token).
 Consider using the organization account, to create the PAT.

     Follow the official documentation to create a new PAT:

     [https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-    When setting up the new PAT, you need to to grant `repo` permissions.
+    When setting up the new PAT, you need to grant `repo` permissions.
 Explanations for each permission can be found in the official documentation:

     [https://docs.github.com/en/developers/apps/scopes-for-oauth-apps](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps)